Sorry, you need to enable JavaScript to visit this website.

 • Mean baseline eGFR was 34.8 mL/min per 1.73 m2

-Due to its delayed onset of action, VELTASSA should not be used as a monotherapy for the emergency treatment of life-threatening hyperkalemia.
+Due to its delayed onset of action, VELTASSA should not be used as monotherapy for the emergency treatment of life-threatening hyperkalemia.

-Baseline serum K+=5.5 to <6.5 mEq/L.
+Baseline serum K+=5.5 to < 6.5 mEq/L.

 *BID dosing studied, but not an approved dose.